Bulk Collect Clause With FETCH INTO Statement

 In this blog you will learn how to use Bulk Collect clause with FETCH-INTO statement of an explicit cursor.
 As FETCH statements are part of cursor life cycle thus a working knowledge of explicit cursor is required for the better understanding of this tutorial.
 For the same you can check out the tutorial on how to create an explicit cursor in Oracle database.

-Why should we use Bulk Collect with Fetch-Into statement?
+Why should we use Bulk Collect clause with FETCH INTO statement?

 As mentioned in the previous blog whenever we use Bulk-Collect with SELECT-INTO statement the runtime engine uses implicit cursor to process the task.
 But if we use Bulk Collect with FETCH-INTO statement then the runtime engine will use the explicit cursor to process the task.